ananya7704-art/leetcode_patterns_JAVA/README.md

 # leetcode_patterns_JAVA
-A pattern-based collection if LeetCode problems and solutions in Java
+A pattern-based collection of LeetCode problems and solutions in Java.